-- 1. Our intention is to adhere to the day-to-day itinerary as printed; however order of events and sightseeing may vary according to local conditions. - 2.
-From November to March the Tang Dynasty music and dance performance is not available on all evenings.
-If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide. - 3.
-The Forbidden City is closed on Mondays, due to maintenance.
-If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly. - 4.
-A visit to Nanjing Road, Shanghai was featured in our 2016/2017 China brochure.
-Due to client feedback we have removed this from the itinerary allowing for more relaxed sightseeing on day 3.
+It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
+In these circumstances, we will make the best possible arrangements whilst maintaining the integrity of your trip

+- From November to March the Tang Dynasty music and dance performance is not available on all evenings.
+If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide. - The Forbidden City is closed on Mondays, due to maintenance.
+If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly.